Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 \subsection{Morphology and mass growth history}

 In this section, our analysis primarily focuses on the early epoch at $z\approx6$.
 During this period, the progenitor halos that will eventually merge into the UFD analog by $z=0$ remain distinct.
-This separation allows us to examine how the environment of each progenitor halos affects the stellar properties formed within it.
-Also, this epoch is appropriate because our target UFDs had already finished their star formation by this time.
-We identify the progenitor halos at $z\approx6$ using the halo-finder code {\sc rockstar} (\citealp{Behroozi2013}).
+Due to the physical separation of progenitor halos from one another, we can infer that the stellar properties in each progenitor halo are influenced solely by its own environment, without influence from other progenitor halos.
+Also, this epoch is appropriate because our target UFDs had already finished their star formation before $z\approx6$.
+We identify the progenitor halos at this epoch using the halo-finder code {\sc rockstar} (\citealp{Behroozi2013}).
 To determine which progenitor halos will eventually merge by $z = 0$, we compare the IDs of DM particles in each progenitor halo at $z \approx 6$ with those of particles within a UFD analog at $z = 0$.
 A progenitor halo is classified as a to-be-accreted progenitor if more than 90\% of its DM particles are found within the halo at $z = 0$.
 This results in the number of contributing progenitors being 1, 5, 4, 5, 6, and 3 for each UFD analog from {\sc Halo1} to {\sc Halo6}.
 These progenitors are selected based on their contribution of more than 5\% to the total stellar mass.